xrysav25/DE1_Parking_assistant/README.md

 ```

 ### LED bargaph module
 LED module takes 2 inputs and has 1 output.
 One of the inputs is enable signal, which determines if module can function or not.
-Second input is distance level represented by 4-bit std logic vecotr.
+Second input is distance level represented by 4-bit std logic vecotor.
 Output is 10-bit std logic vector for bargraph itself.
-Architecture is represented by by single ```p_led_driver``` combiational process with both inputs in its sensitivity list.
+Architecture is represented by single ```p_led_driver``` combiational process with both inputs in its sensitivity list.
 First it checks, if enable signal is ON or OFF.
 If enable is OFF, it will switch off all the LEDs and if it is ON it will continue to determine value of distance level and will light up the LEDs accordingly.
 #### Code for module
 ```vhdl
 library IEEE;